Wizard of Oz Halloween Campground Theme (DIY Setup & Decorating Ideas)

 If you’re looking for some other Halloween themes then check out my post “Nightmare Before Christmas Outdoor DIY Props.”
 From there you will see even more great Halloween themes to recreate!

-To Jerry (campground owner) for allowing me to “do my thing”.
-To Jay and Brandon (employees of campground) for giving the kids the best hayride ever.
-And to Don (security guard) for allowing me to dress him and his golf cart into crazy costumes, and for leading the costume parade.
+To Jerry (campground owner), thank you for allowing me to “do my thing”.
+To Jay and Brandon (campground employees) for giving the kids the best hayride ever.
+And to Don (security guard) for allowing me to dress him and his golf cart in crazy costumes, and for leading the costume parade.

-And lastly, to my family, especially my granddaughter, Addison (aka Dorothy).
-Thank you for all your time and energy helping me design and build props, make the treat bags, and most of all for sharing the whole experience with me.
-I love you so much and I couldn’t have done it without you!
-And Babe, you’re the best! xoxo
+And lastly, to my family, especially my granddaughter, Addison (aka Dorothy), and my husband, thank you for all your time and energy helping me design and build props, make the treat bags, and most of all for sharing the whole experience with me.
+I love you so much, and I couldn’t have done it without you!